-1.7.
+2.1.
 MONITORING AND REPORTING

-We are using emanage to monitor and report on our emissions.
-This will be used to guide us in setting SMART targets for the future.
+We are using emanage to monitor and report on our emissions

 APPENDIX 1: DETAILED GREENHOUSE GAS INVENTORY

 Additional inventory details are disclosed in the tables below, and further GHG emissions data is available on the accompanying spreadsheet to this report (Appendix1-Data Summary Horizons Regional Council.xls).